-This is one of the most common question asked by our client when looking to install Fiber Cable.
+This is one of the most common questions asked by our client when looking to install Fiber Cable.
 Should I use Single mode or Multimode Fiber?
-Which is better for my business or which one gives me the best output?
+Which fiber type is better for my business or which one gives me the best output?

 For more on Fiber Cabling, please contact us